US Bald Eagle Emblem in 1930s Art Deco Architecture

 Wikipedia Page

 Carol M. Highsmith.
-A short presentation.
+A short bio.

 Born in 1946, Carol McKinney Highsmith is an American photographer, author, and publisher who photographed the entire American vista in all the U.S. states as a record of the early 21st century.